wovert/EnglishTutorials/README.md

   - Hello
   - Here you are!

-Last week I went to the theatre.
-I had a very good seat.
-The play was very interesting.
-I did not enjoy it.
-A young man and a young woman were sitting behind me.
+(Last week(升) I went to the theatre(降).)
+I had a very good seat(降).
+The play was very interesting(降).
+I did not enjoy it(降).
+A young man(升)  and a young woman(升) were sitting behind me(降).
 They were talking loudly.
 I got very  angry.
 I could not hear the actors.
 I turned round.
 I looked at the man and the woman angrily.
 They did not pay any attention.
 In the end, I could not beat it.
 I turned round again.
 'I can't here a word!'
 I said angrily.
 'It's none of your business,' the young man said rudely.'This is a private conversation!'

+Pumas are large(升), cat-like animals(降) which are found(升) in America(降).
+(When reports carne into London Zoo(升)) that a wild puma had been spotted(降) forty-five miles(升) south of London(升), they were not taken seriously.
+However(升), as the evidence began to accumulate(降), experts from the Zoo(升) felt obliged to investigate(降), for the descriptions(升) given by people(降) who claimed to have seen the puma(升) were extraordinarily similar(降).

 ### 长短音